Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 How to Prepare for Disneyland: Know the Best Places to Stay

-As mentioned above the biggest search term for Disneyland is “Disneyland know before you go.”
+As mentioned above one of the biggest search terms for Disneyland is “Disneyland know before you go.”
 The next one is regarding places to stay at Disneyland.

 Disneyland does draw in many locals, much more than Disney World does in Orlando, so there are fewer places to stay “onsite” at Disneyland.

 Additionally, there are many accommodations within walking distance that are not owned by Disney.
-Many of these are a bit cheaper and some even have Disney packages.
+Many of these are a bit cheaper and some even offer Disney Vacation packages, allowing you to bundle your theme park tickets and hotel into one reservation.
+There are many advantages to this approach which you can read about in our Good Neighbor Hotel Blog.

 Disneyland Hotel Interior

-In our opinion, and experience, the Disneyland onsite hotels are worth the extra cost, due to the benefits you get.
+In our experience, the Disneyland onsite hotels are worth the extra cost, due to the benefits you get.

 Above, I mentioned Early Theme Park access.
 This perk allows Disneyland onsite resort guests to enter the parks 30 minutes prior to opening and can really make or break your day.

 If you’re ready to take our advice and stay on site, it’s important to know which hotels are owned by Disney and offering these perks.
-The Disneyland resorts are the Disneyland Hotel, the Grand Californian, and Paradise Pier Hotel which will soon become Pixar Place Hotel.
+The Disneyland resorts are the Disneyland Hotel, the Grand Californian Resort and Spa, and Pixar Place Hotel.
 All of these hotels offer Early Theme Park Entry, easy access to Downtown Disney and to the Disneyland monorail, as well as the magic of the Disney bubble.

 When it comes to things to know before a Disneyland trip, your hotel options are an essential one.